mikybartoli1979/paper/paper.md

 #Simulations
 We simulate the impact of price parity clauses on hotel prices on Booking.com, Expedia, and the hotels direct channel.

+#Methodology
+We use a D-in-D methodology (Angrist and Pischke, 2008) to evaluate the effect of banning price parity clauses in France, by focusing on prices of hotel in Corsica (France) and Sardinia (italy).